5 Things To Know Before You Send Your Save The Dates

 3. Only send them to people you definitely want to attend

-It's important to be selective about who receives a save-the-date card.
-These cards are a commitment to invite guests to your wedding, so only send them to people you definitely want there.
-Avoid sending save-the-dates to anyone you're unsure about or who may be on your "B-list" for invitations.
+It’s important to be selective about who receives a save-the-date card.
+These cards are essentially a commitment to invite guests to your wedding, so only send them to people you definitely want there.
+Avoid sending save-the-dates to anyone you’re unsure about or who may be on your “B-list” for invitations.
 Be mindful of your budget and venue capacity when finalising your guest list, ensuring that you only send save-the-dates to those you genuinely want to celebrate with on your special day.
-This helps manage expectations and avoids potential awkwardness or hurt feelings later on.
+This helps manage expectations and avoids potential awkwardness or hurt feelings later on. ---

 4. Be clear on who is invited within a household